Fluctuation guided search in quantum annealing: Introduction and background

-On the devices studied here (D-Wave 2000Q quantum processing units, QPU), dissipation plays an important (often positive \cite{dickson13a}) role in the annealing process, and the reverse annealing techniques used here fundamentally rely on dissipation.
 The intuition developed here however is likely to carry over into the more coherent protocols proposed in \cite{Perdomo-Ortiz11,Duan2013a,Grass19a}.
 This is relevant because coherence rates can be improved through a variety of routes, both in supercoducting flux qubit architectures \cite{low_noise_whitepaper,noise_reduction_spin_glass_whitepaper}, and trapped ion quantum annealers \cite{Bernien2017a}.
 Furthermore, there is significant evidence that in the fully coherent regime fast, but coherent, quenches known as `diabatic' quantum computing may be a promising path to a quantum advantage \cite{crosson2020prospects}.
 This is due both to adiabatic mechanisms involving multiple energy levels \cite{Jansen07a,crosson2020prospects}, and mechanisms related to energy transfer \cite{callison19a,Hastings19a,Callison20a}.

-This paper is structured as follows, first in section \ref{sec:exp_setup}, I describe the details of the experiment and discuss how the Hamiltonians used for the experiment are constructed.
+Because the experimental details are only likely to be interesting to readers who engage with experiments on the D-Wave devices at a relatively low level, I have reserved a detailed description for the appendix.
+For the majority of readers who are unlikely to be interested in this level of detail, table \ref{tab:definitions} should suffice to explain the meaning of different parameters and terms.
 In section \ref{sec:Results} I give the core experimental results, demonstrating how fluctuations can enable a tradeoff between optimality and flexibility of solutions, as well as how anneal offsets can be used to guide the search by emulating these non-engineered fluctuations.
 Next in section \ref{sec:flex_examp}, I give a motivational example of how trading off optimality and flexibility can be useful.
 I then discuss some of the more detailed aspects of the experimental methods and concluded the paper with some discussion.